jiantongliu/jiantongliu.github.io/_pages/notes.md

 * Directed Reading Program Colloquium. _Enriched Categories and Applications_.
 Mar 2022, Los Angeles, California. [<a href = "../files/Presentation_on_Enriched_Category.pdf">Slides</a>]

 * UCLA CAM REU Colloquium. _Final Report on Gang Reduction and Youth Development Program._ Aug 2021, Los Angeles, California.

-I also had a few informal talks such as

-* A presentation on the paper _Stick numbers in the simple hexagonal lattice_ by Bailey et al. on July 9, 2022, as a literature review presentation at Polymath Jr program 2022. [<a href = "../files/Presentation_on_Stick_Numbers.pdf">Slides</a>]